anhtuta/hello_lumen/README.md

 Laravel Lumen is a stunningly fast PHP micro-framework for building web applications with expressive, elegant syntax.
 We believe development must be an enjoyable, creative experience to be truly fulfilling.
 Lumen attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as routing, database abstraction, queueing, and caching.

+This project works on Php 7, NOT works on PHP 8 (because of Guzzle)

 ## How to run on local

 Sau khi pull code về thì: